-One student member with at least a junior standing, 60 or more credit hours, and at least one year of fulltime attendance at SUNY Cortland
+One student member with at least a junior standing, 60 or more credit hours, and at least one year of full-time attendance at SUNY Cortland c.
+Terms of office shall be three years and shall be staggered, except for student terms, which shall be one year.

 - a.
 To be responsible for the development and review of a standard CTE form to be utilized by faculty for the evaluation of their teaching. - b.
 To approve individual department procedures for the collection of CTE data and to assure departmental compliance with the procedures outlined in Chapter 260.02 of the SUNY Cortland College Handbook. - c.
 To approve alternative time schedules for the evaluation of teaching utilized by departments, due to exceptional circumstances, in keeping with the principle of regular, systematic, longitudinal evaluation of faculty. - d.
 To make recommendations to the Faculty Senate regarding changes in the procedures and instrument utilized in the evaluation of teaching. - e.
-In collaboration with the Faculty Development Center, to promote excellence in teaching through oncampus programming and seminars, which focus on issues, related to teaching. - f.
+In collaboration with the Faculty Development Center, to promote excellence in teaching through on-campus programming and seminars, which focus on issues, related to teaching.

+f.
 To make recommendations to the administration regarding resources that can be used by the faculty to improve teaching.